Blockchain for IoT Security and Privacy

 With the growing scale and prevalence of Internet of Things sensors in our daily lives, trusting these sensors and systems to deliver reliable data while maintaining our security and privacy is a critical consideration.
 The IoT network architecture requires decentralised and lightweight approaches for delivering trust, while most conventional approaches are either centralised or computationally demanding.

 There has been increasing interest in adopting BlockChain (BC), that underpins the crypto-currency Bitcoin, in Internet of Things (IoT) for security and privacy.
 However, BCs are computationally expensive and involve high bandwidth overhead and delays, which are not suitable for most IoT devices.

-This project, which is a collaboration between Data61 and UNSW, is designing a lightweight BC-based architecture for IoT that virtually eliminates the overheads of classic BC, while maintaining most of its security and privacy benefits.
+This project, which is a collaboration between Data61 and UNSW, has designed a lightweight scalable blockchain (LSB) architecture for IoT that virtually eliminates the overheads of classic BC, while maintaining most of its security and privacy benefits.
 IoT devices benefit from a private immutable ledger, that acts similar to BC but is managed centrally, to optimize energy consumption.
 High resource devices create an overlay network to implement a publicly accessible distributed BC that ensures end-to-end security and privacy.
 The proposed architecture uses distributed trust to reduce the block validation processing time.

 Our approach has the following features